getsentry/symbolicator/docs/index.md

   sources.
 See [Security](#security).
 Defaults to `false`.
 - `processing_pool_size`: The number of subprocesses in Symbolicator's internal processing pool.
 Defaults to the total number of logical CPUs on the machine.
+- `max_concurrent_requests`: The maximum number of requests symbolicator will process concurrently.
+Further requests will result in a 503 status code.
+  Set it to `null` to turn off the limit.
+Defaults to 120.
+- `max_lazy_redownloads`: When symbolicator accesses a download cache and there is only an entry from a previous version, it will use that entry and start computing the current version in the background.
+This option sets the maximum number of such lazy downloads that symbolicator will do concurrently.
+Defaults to 50.
+- `max_lazy_recomputations`: As `max_lazy_redownloads`, but for derived caches.
+Defaults to 20.

 > All time units for the following configuration settings can be either a time expression like `1s`.
 Units can be `s`, `seconds`, `m`, `minutes`, `h`,